arminkhayyer/Guided_feature_inversion/README.md

 # pytorch
-guided feature inversion: @article{du2018towards,
+guided feature inversion:
-                            title={Towards Explanation of DNN-based Prediction with Guided Feature Inversion}, author={Du, Mengnan and Liu, Ninghao and Song, Qingquan and Hu, Xia}, journal={arXiv preprint arXiv:1804.00506},
+title :Towards Explanation of DNN-based Prediction with Guided Feature Inversion,

-                            year={2018}
+author : Du, Mengnan and Liu, Ninghao and Song, Qingquan and Hu, Xia,

-                          }
+journal: arXiv preprint arXiv:1804.00506, year: 2018

 this is an implementation of the algorithm developed in the above paper, Towards Explanation of DNN-based Prediction with Guided Feature Inversion.
 This algorithm has two steps. the first step is to find the saliency map for the input image by guided feature inversion, and the second step is to find the class discriminative mask for the target object.

 in order to use the first algorithm, you just need to install the required packages, mentioned in the requirements file, and specify the directory of the image you want to run the algorithm for it.
-There are some example images in this repository that you can utilize them. however, before using the algorithms you just need to adjust the images size to (224 * 224). the outputs are a heat-map of the saliency, a regular mask, and a background mask for the input image, which will be saved in the generated file directory after running the first algorithm.
+There are some example images in this repository that you can utilize them.
+The outputs are a heat-map of the saliency, a regular mask, and a background mask for the input image, which will be saved in the generated file directory after running the first algorithm.

 The second step will find the class discriminative mask for the target object from an input image. it will use the achieved weights from the first algorithm to initialize the W weights and it tries to change the weights so that the activation unit for the target object increase.